psrisakawkul/p.sris/README.md

-# p.sris
-Python for data analytic
+# Python for data analytic